 2. South Dakota: Custer State Park

-Located in the beautiful Black Hills of South Dakota, this park is chock-full of ambling bison and beautiful vistas.
-One could easily mistake parts of Custer for a National Park if they didn’t know any better.
+Located in the beautiful Black Hills of South Dakota, this 71,000-acre park is chock-full of ambling bison and beautiful vistas.
+One could easily mistake parts of Custer for a National Park if they didn't know any better.
 It's a wildlife viewer's dream location, as elk and other animals frequent the park throughout the year.

 As if the beauty of Custer wasn't enough, the park is in close proximity to Crazy Horse Memorial, Wind Cave National Park and Mount Rushmore.
 A trip to the area can make for one heck of a vacation!